NVIDIA/aistore/README.md

 * [AIS CLI](cli/README.md)
 * Graphite/Grafana

 As far as Graphite/Grafana, AIS integrates with these popular backends via [StatsD](https://github.com/etsy/statsd) - the *daemon for easy but powerful stats aggregation*.
-StatsD can be connected to Graphite which then can be used as a data-source for Grafana to get visual overview of the statistics and metrics.
+StatsD can be connected to Graphite, which then can be used as a data source for Grafana to get a visual overview of the statistics and metrics.

 > The scripts for easy deployment of both Graphite and Grafana are included (see below).

 > For [local non-containerized deployments](#local-non-containerized), use `./ais/setup/deploy_grafana.sh` to start Graphite and Grafana containers.
-Local deployment will automatically notice the presence of the containers and will send statistics to the Graphite.
+Local deployment scripts will automatically "notice" the presence of the containers and will send statistics to the Graphite.

 > For [local docker-compose based deployments](#local-docker-compose), make sure to use `-grafana` command-line option.
 The `deploy_docker.sh` script will then spin-up Graphite and Grafana containers.